 I made these marquee numbers using 3/4″ plywood so they are sturdy and solid.
 Plus I took advantage of the natural 4′ plywood width and made my numbers 4′ tall.
 Go big or go home right?

 Below I’m sharing the tutorial so you can make these marquee numbers too.
-The plans include three numbers – 2, 0 and 1 – but you can easily modify for other numbers.
+The plans include three numbers – 2, 0 and 1.

 - Graduation year